MDSC By-Laws as of September 15, 2022

 Article 5 – The Board

 5.1.
-The Board shall be composed of all the four elected officers, the past president, and up to six (6) board members and chairs appointed by the President listed below in Article 5 Section 2.
+The Board shall be composed of all the four elected officers, the past president, the Investment Management Committee (IMC) Chair, and up to five (5) members-at-large appointed by the President listed below.

 5.2.
-The President will assign duties to the Board member and, the four (4) elected to include any but not limited to the following responsibilities:
+The President will assign duties to the board members to include any of but not limited to the following responsibilities:

 5.2.1.
 Appointing a social/educational committee to assist in planning, developing and implementing all monthly social/cultural educational programs presented for the benefit of the members of MDSC,

 5.2.2.
-Serving as liaison between MDSC and Maryland Association of the Deaf (MDAD) and other organizations,
+Serving as liaison between MDSC and other organizations,

 5.3.
 Some of the above responsibilities, such as the Webmaster, may be assigned to individuals outside of the board but with supervision of a board member.

 5.4.
-Investment Management Committee (IMC) is a three-member committee established by the Board to monitor the management of MDSC’s investments by an investment firm and is authorized to make investment changes and withdrawals, as directed by the Board.
-The three IMC members are appointed by the President in consultation with the four elected officers; and the investment committee selects the chair among the three appointees.
-The IMC chair shall serve on the Board for a term of 2 years, coinciding with the terms of the officers, and shall be bonded.
-The IMC committee, through its chair, shall report on a regular basis to the Board on its investment performance involving MDSC’s funds.
-Access to the MDSC invested funds shall be limited to the MDSC President and/or the IMC Chair.
+Investment Management Committee (IMC) is a four-member committee established by the Board to monitor the management of MDSC’s investments by an investment firm and is authorized to make investment changes and withdrawals, as directed by the Board.
+The three IMC members are appointed by the President in consultation with the four elected officers and the Treasurer shall be the fourth member; and the investment committee selects the chair.
+The IMC Chair shall serve on the Board for a term of two (2) years, coinciding with the terms of the President, and shall be bonded.
+The IMC Chair shall report on a regular basis to the Board on its investment performance.
+Access to the invested funds shall be limited to the President and/or the IMC Chair.

 5.5.
 The Board shall meet monthly, and such other times as may be called for by the President, as needed.
 At least 48 hours advance notice to all Board members must be sent through email before any special board meeting.